dscarpetti/codax/README.md

   - `with-read-transaction` - creates a read transaction
   - `with-write-transaction` - creates a write transaction (body must evaluate to a transaction or an exception will be thrown)
+  - `with-upgradable-transaction` - creates a read transaction that will upgrade to a write transaction if the transactions calls any modification function (`assoc-at`, `update-at`, `merge-at`, `dissoc-at`).
+Evaluates to nil unless a `:result-path` is supplied, in which case it fetches the value at that path at the end of the transaction as if the transaction closed with `(get-at tx <:result-path>)`.
+See [Example](#upgradable-transaction-example).

 **In-Transaction Functions**